BolajiAyodeji/Blogposts/cjyaj1be3000hvjs1z2ipvmuw.md

 ## Hugo Features

 * Hugo is the fastest tool of its kind.
-At <1 ms per page, the average site builds in less than a second. *Watch a video [here](https://www.youtube.com/watch?v=w7Ft2ymGmfc) to see how fast Hugo is*
+At <1 ms per page, the average site builds in less than a second. *Watch this video [here](https://www.youtube.com/watch?v=w7Ft2ymGmfc) to see how fast Hugo is*

 * Hugo supports unlimited content types, taxonomies, menus, dynamic API-driven content, and more, all without plugins.